YaLTeR/niri/README.md

 ## Status

-Heavily work in progress.
+Work in progress.
-Some things work, but a lot of expected functionality is missing.
+Many things work, but some pieces of functionality expected of a Wayland compositor are missing.
+Also, have your waybars and fuzzels ready: niri is not a complete desktop environment.

 https://github.com/YaLTeR/niri/assets/1794388/3713a563-d7a2-4c56-aa0b-b4986b5dc188